Marco Fullone: Of music and optimism.

 Music can heal our hearts.
 The love and education of music can temper with optimism.
 Marco makes it a easier to understand and offer hope.

-Thank you to Marco, and Solid Steel Italy for their cooperation and support for this article.
+Thank you to Marco, and Solidsteel for their cooperation and support for this article.